pbw-Berwin/M4-pretrained/README.md

 ## Updates

 [April 16th, 2025] The TSM ResNet50 model weights used for the BOLD Moments Dataset manuscript were trained using the default **bidirectional** shift, as reflected in the code here.
 This is in contrast to the manuscript incorrectly describing the model being trained to process video frames in a '**unidirectional** temporal order.'
-Note the manuscript's relevant analyses do not depend on this dinstiction, but nevertheless this difference might be meaningful in future experiments.
+Note the manuscript's relevant analyses do not depend on this distinction, but nevertheless this difference might be meaningful in future experiments.

 ## A quick command of evaluating the M4-dataset pre-trained model